kitnil/awesome/README.md

 - [fltrdr](https://github.com/octobanana/fltrdr) - A TUI text reader for the terminal.
 - [TextBoxes](https://github.com/MhLiao/TextBoxes) - TextBoxes: A Fast Text Detector with a Single Deep Neural Network
 - [stepmania](https://github.com/stepmania/stepmania) - Advanced rhythm game for Windows, Linux and OS X. Designed for both home and arcade use.
-- [ulisp-esp](https://github.com/technoblogy/ulisp-esp) - A version of the Lisp programming language for ESP8266 and ESP32-based boards
+- [ulisp-esp](https://github.com/technoblogy/ulisp-esp) - A version of the Lisp programming language for ESP8266 and ESP32-based boards.
 - [Nuclear-Engine](https://github.com/Zone-organization/Nuclear-Engine) - Fast, customizable, cross-platform game engine powered by Nuclear Fuel! 🚀♨🔥
 - [thunder](https://github.com/eprikazchikov/thunder) - An open source game engine is written in C++ with a flexible architecture
 - [azteroids](https://github.com/rodrigosetti/azteroids) - Simple Asteroids game in C++ and OpenGL